pablomolnar/rabbit-ha/README.md

 + Consumer concurrency and prefetch count are configurable
 + Create with ease new consumers using grails create-consumer

+### Installation
+To confirm until is integrated with Grails Central Plugin repository

 ### Usage
 You should add the connection settings in Config.groovy